How to Use a Table Saw: 12 Safety & Cutting Tips

 With that said, we do recommend wearing safety goggles and ear protection as well.
 While these may not make you completely safe, they do a good job of preventing unnecessary accidents.

-Different Kinds of Cuts
+The 2 Different Kinds of Cuts

 To know what tool to use, you need to understand the different kinds of cuts a table saw can make.
 Usually, table saws are used for making pretty basic cuts.
 For instance, ripping is the most common cut, which simply involves cutting a piece of material to a certain length.